pulumi/pulumi-hugo/themes/default/content/blog/testable-iam-policy-documents/index.md

 Pulumi has the [`aws.iam.getPolicyDocument`]({{< relref "/docs/reference/pkg/aws/iam/getpolicydocument" >}}) API.
 That looked interesting because it allows writing the policies as Policy as Code.
 But you cannot properly unit test the IAM Policy document produced by
 `aws.iam.getPolicyDocument` function.
 When Pulumi runs in testing mode, that function is not available unless you mock it.
 Huh.
 That is not very helpful.

 I dug further to find Node.js packages for manipulating IAM Policy documents.
 Not much.
 Except for [AWS CDK](https://docs.aws.amazon.com/cdk/api/latest/typescript/api/aws-iam.html).
 But you must drag the whole CDK Node.js package into your project only to handle IAM Policy documents.
-The AWS CDK was a good starting point for designing [@thinkinglabs/aws-iam-policy](https://github.com/thinkinglabs/aws-iam-policy).
+But, the AWS CDK was a good starting point for designing [@thinkinglabs/aws-iam-policy](https://github.com/thinkinglabs/aws-iam-policy).

 ## A simple identity-based policy